tsdev/spinw/docs/pages/swplot/swplot.export.md

 the Matlab built-in print() command after preparing the figure.
 All figure property restored after export.

-Options:
+### Name-Value Pair Arguments

+% `figure`
-figure    Handle of the swplot figure.
-Default is the selected figure. filename  String, name of the image file.
+:    Handle of the swplot figure.
+Default is the selected figure.

+% `filename`
+:me  String, name of the image file.
 Image type will be determined

+% `based`
-          based on the extension.
-Supported graphics formats:
+:on the extension.
+Supported graphics formats: ng    Raster image. ps    Vector image.

-              .png    Raster image.
-              .eps    Vector image.
+% `If`
-          If no filename provided,
+:filename provided,

+% `res`
-res       Resolution for raster images in dpi, default value is 300.
+:    Resolution for raster images in dpi, default value is 300.
 Set

+% `it`
-          it to 0, to save the image with the screen resolution.
+:0, to save the image with the screen resolution.

-See also PRINT.
+### See Also

+[print]